-Compumedics business growth drivers remain strong, including the growing demand for sleep and neurology equipment and services, driven by the high prevalence of associated health disorders.
+Compumedics' business growth drivers remain strong, including the growing demand for sleep and neurology equipment and services, driven by the high prevalence of associated health disorders.
 For example, with the ongoing elderly population growth and neurological diseases disproportionally affecting this population group, healthcare costs are expected to increase exponentially in coming years, as the elderly population doubles by 2050.
-In terms of Compumedics' core business underlying market demand, reports indicate that up to to 10 percent of people will have a seizure at some time in their life, and 1 in 26 people will develop epilepsy.
-Addtionally, there are 84 classified sleep disorders, with the most common including insomnia with a prevalence of about 30% and sleep disordered breathing with a prevalence of about 20%.
+In terms of Compumedics' core business underlying market demand, reports indicate that up to 10 percent of people will have a seizure at some time in their life, and 1 in 26 people will develop epilepsy.